 At Key Stage 2, our pupils are taught to sing and play musically with increasing confidence and control.
 We aim to develop within the children an understanding of musical composition, organising and manipulating ideas within musical structures and reproducing sounds from aural memory.
 They are also taught to play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression.
 The children are given opportunities to improvise and compose music for a range of purposes using the inter-related dimensions of music.
 They are shown how to listen with attention to detail and recall sounds with increasing aural memory.
 They begin to use and understand staff and other musical notations.
 The children are encouraged to appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians.
 They are given opportunities to develop an understanding of the history of music.

 We use the Lancashire ‘Charanga Musical School’ scheme along with Lancashire Topic based planning units.
 A 2 year cycle is can be viewed by clicking on the document below.

-Mrs Bradbury and Miss Stokes usually run the school choir, which is open to KS2 children.
+Mrs Bradbury-Wade and Miss Stokes usually run the school choir, which is open to KS2 children.
 Children are invited to come along and express their interest and the choir have taken part in a variety of events, both competitive and non-competitive.
 This includes: The Last Choir Singing, Penwortham Youth Music Festival and Young Voices.
 This is in addition to school and church events, such as the KS2 Christmas Nativity and end of year assembly.
-We also have a staff choir at Christmas, who sing alongside the children.